 Wendy joined the nursing department in 2011.
 She received her BS in Biology from Bridgewater College, then completed her BS in nursing at Virginia Commonwealth University.
 She worked part-time in medical psychiatry and long-term care while completing her MS in nursing at VCU.
 Her favorite area of practice came during her four years at Hospice of the Piedmont where she worked first as a long-term care case manager and then a nursing supervisor.

 Don Tyson has been teaching in the Nursing Department at the undergraduate and graduate levels at EMU since August 1999.
+In addition to teaching, he serves as the Director of the MSN program.
 During the summer, as well as on weekends throughout the school year, he works at Sentara – Rockingham Memorial Healthcare in the Post-Anesthesia Care Unit on a prn basis.
 He has previous experience in a variety of clinical and administrative nursing roles related to critical care, post-anesthesia care, and quality improvement.
 He graduated from Goshen College in 1979 and from the University of Virginia in 1986.
 In April of 2012 he received his PhD in Nursing from George Mason University based on his qualitative research examining the critical thinking characteristics of African students enrolled in nursing programs in the United States.
 While a student at George Mason, his research focused on issues related to the uninsured and undocumented immigrants as well as critical thinking, learning style, and other issues experienced by international nursing students.
 He enjoys singing in the local Shenandoah Valley Choral Society, baseball, gardening, biking, and camping.